travis-ci/dpl/README.md

 ### GitHub Releases

-Support for deployments to GitHub Releases is in **alpha**.
+Support for deployments to GitHub Releases is in **beta**.
 Please see [Maturity Levels](https://github.com/travis-ci/dpl/#maturity-levels) for details.

 ```
 Usage: dpl releases [options]